shahriyardx/dislevel/README.md

 # Usage

 Making a simple bot with a db connection.
 First of all we need a database connection.
-Dislevel supports 2 type of database connection, 1. asyncpg (Pool) 2. databases (Database)
+Dislevel supports 2 type of database connection,
+- `asyncpg (Pool)`
+- `databases (Database)`

 If your bot already have a connection you can use that, Or you can create a new one for leveling.
 In this example I will create a new connection using databases[sqlite]